Face Coverings are required to enter the office and must be worn the entire time you are in the office.

-If you are symptomatic, pending COVID-19 test results or live in the same household with a COVID-19 positive person, please call us to reschedule your appointment.
+If you are symptomatic, pending a COVID-19 test result or live in the same household with a COVID-19 positive person, please reschedule your appointment.

 Face Covering & Your Appointment

 - We are requiring all patients and visitors to wear a face-covering to and during their appointment.

 - Please have your face cover on when you enter our office.

 - This is for your protection and ours.

 - Per the CDC, “a significant portion of individuals with coronavirus lack symptoms.
 This means the virus can be spread between people interacting in close proximity”.